wp-plugins/unique-headers/readme.txt

 1. The new meta box as added to the posts/pages screen
 2. The custom header image uploader for adding new header images
 3. The new meta box for categories and tags.
-This view is only seen when using the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>

 == Changelog ==

+Version 1.4.1: Documentation improvements.<br />
+Version 1.4: Adding backwards compatibility to maintain header images provided by the Taxonomy metadata plugin.<br />
-Version 1.3.12: Added French language translation.
+Version 1.3.12: Added French language translation.<br />
-Version 1.3.11: Moved instantiation and localization code into a class.
+Version 1.3.11: Moved instantiation and localization code into a class.<br />
-Version 1.3.10: Added Deutsch (German) language translation.
+Version 1.3.10: Added Deutsch (German) language translation.<br />
 Version 1.3.9: Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).<br />
 Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />
 Version 1.3.7: Addition of Spanish translation<br />